isa-group/SLA4OAI-ResearchSpecification/operationalServices.md

 adding rate limit information and reason as metadata into the client response to notify clients the denegation of service.

-### Invalid Messages:
+### Invalid Message
-Invalid messages sent will return an explicit error code for rejection.
+Invalid message sent will return an explicit error code for rejection.

 ```
 400 Bad request